collinear-ai/tau-trait/README.md

 pip install -e .
 ```

-3. Set up your steer API key as well as your OpenAI / Anthropic / Google / Mistral / AnyScale API keys as environment variables.
+3. Set up your steer API key (for the user model) and your OpenAI / Anthropic / Google / Mistral / AnyScale API keys (for the assistant model) as environment variables.
 Note: if you do not have a steer API key, you can use **tautrait-001** for non-production workloads.
 Please reach out if you are interested in your own API key for optimized inference and throughput.

 ```bash
 OPENAI_API_KEY=...